| |

 • It pipes beautifully on cakes and cupcakes.

-• If needed you can also ice the cake on the outside with this buttercream.
-I’ve done this in the past though I find it a bit more elastic than Swiss Buttercream.
+• You can frost the cake with it.
+I’ve done this in the past, though I find it a bit more elastic than Swiss or American Buttercream.

 PIN IT for later